etiennestefa/EsEDM/README.md

 - Step Two: Jump instructions are poperly linked with their label.

 The step one process can be saved putting flag -ws that does save the EsEDMISAssemblerWorkSpace.edmws

+EsEDMISAssembler is generally a file named a.edmexe where istructions are coded as '0' and '1' characters, an instruction per line.
+In this way new programmers can easily see and understand assemblative process.

 # Haskell's role in making EsEDMISAssembler